Hoping-for-morning/CS5296_CloudComputing_group/restart.md

 ~~~

 ### 3. mount the nfs file system to every container  and start ssr service
+The ip address should be replaced with the Private IPv4 addresses of your ec2 instance.
 ~~~shell
 podman attach master
 sudo mount 172.31.81.135:/home/ubuntu/monkey/nfs /home/nfs